maxbundscherer/a-sdr/docs/independer.md

 This devices is based on encrypted LoraS transfer protocol (LoRaS) and the Independer application protocol.
 There are two type of devices: **Actor** (ID e.g. ``0x01`` or ``0x02``) with keyboard & accumulator and **Gateway** (ID e.g. ``0g01`` or ``0g02``) opt. with accumulator.

-The project is still in its initial phase.
+The project is still in its development phase.
 If you want to **join, or have an idea**, feel free to [write us](mailto:maximilian@bundscherer-online.de) or [start a discussion](https://github.com/maxbundscherer/independer-loras/discussions).

 ## Related links